Rats can sound just like any other animal. Most rodents make very similar noises, which makes it a challenge to figure out what you are dealing with!

-Some say that the bark is more of a cough or a heavy huff.
-Either way, it sounds like the rat is barking to me.
+Some say the bark is more of a cough or a heavy huff.
+Either way, it sounds like the rat is barking at me.

 Why do rats bark?

-When I heard a rat barking, it was because it had been caught in a live-catch rat trap.
+I heard a rat barking because I had caught it in a live-catch rat trap.
 The rat was barking when I got too close to the trap.

-Screams for a rat are very close to a squeak, but with more venom (at least, it sounds that way).
+Screams for a rat are close to a squeak but with more venom (at least, it sounds that way).

 Why do rats scream?

-If you head a rat screaming, then someone something is getting too close and the rat wants to let them know that it is near, and it will attack if necessary.
+If you hear a rat screaming, someone is getting too close, and the rat wants to let them know that it is near and will attack if necessary.

 Yup, rats grind their teeth!
-You have to get pretty close to the rat to hear it doing this.
-You are unlikely to hear it from a wild rat because if you get too close, they will be making more threatening noises!
+You must get close to the rat to hear it doing this.
+You are unlikely to hear it from a wild rat because they will make more threatening noises if you get too close!

 If you have a pet rat, you may hear this.